West Nusa Tenggara: Colonial period

 The agreement with the Sultan of Bima and Dompu recognized the existence of the Dutch colonial power.
 The Netherlands sought to consolidate its control by blocking the Bima port to prevent the arrival of aid from Makassar or other foreign countries.
-The effort was done so that the existing ports in Bima and Lombok would not fall into British hands.
+The effort was made so that the existing ports in Bima and Lombok would not fall into British hands.

-Because of Dutch supremacy in the region the king and the people in the region could not move freely.
+Because of Dutch supremacy in the region, the king and the people in the region could not move freely.
 This situation became worse with the eruption of Mount Tambora on April 5, 1815, which shook the entire region, and the consequences could be felt throughout the Moluccas, Java, Sulawesi, Sumatra, and Kalimantan.
 Mount Tambora's eruption resulted in the disappearance of the two kingdoms of Tambora and Papekat.
 More than 10,000 people were killed.

 Independence

-West Nusa Tenggara province previously had been part of the State of East Indonesia with the creation of the United States of Indonesia, and had been part of the province of the Lesser Sunda Islands (Nusa Tenggara) after the recognition of Indonesian sovereignty.
+West Nusa Tenggara province previously had been part of the State of East Indonesia with the creation of the United States of Indonesia and had been part of the province of the Lesser Sunda Islands (Nusa Tenggara) after the recognition of Indonesian sovereignty.

-The province of West Nusa Tenggara was created with the enactment of Law No. 64 of 1958 Dated August 14, 1958, on the Establishment of the new provinces of Bali, West Nusa Tenggara and East Nusa Tenggara, with its first governor, AR.
+The province of West Nusa Tenggara was created with the enactment of Law No. 64 of 1958 dated 14 August 1958, on the Establishment of the new provinces of Bali, West Nusa Tenggara, and East Nusa Tenggara, with its first governor being AR.
 Moh.
 Ruslan Djakraningrat.